numaproj/numaflow/docs/APIs.md

 <em>(Optional)</em>
 <p>

-ReplicasPerScale defines maximum replicas can be scaled up or down at once.
+DeprecatedReplicasPerScale defines maximum replicas can be scaled up or down at once.
 The is use to prevent too aggressive scaling operations
+Deprecated: Use ReplicasPerScaleUp and ReplicasPerScaleDown instead
 </p>

 </td>